TrevTheDev/asyncChain/README.md

-# asyncChain
+# asynchronousChain

-`asyncChain` provides an array processor that handle array elements in an asynchronous and lazy manner.   `asyncChain` is aligned to `map`, `forEach`, `filter` and `reduce` but it is designed to work asynchronously.
+`asynchronousChain` provides an array processor that handle array elements in an asynchronous and lazy manner.   `asynchronousChain` is aligned to `map`, `forEach`, `filter` and `reduce` but it is designed to work asynchronously.
 It is useful if:

 * array elements are required to be processed asynchronously;
 * results from element processing must be returned sequentially;